-Tip #5: Bring your own gear
+Tip #5: Bring your own snowboard / ski gear

 If you’re planning your ski trip to Colorado for the recommended time of 4-5 days, I’d recommend bringing your own gear, or at least bringing a majority of items, so you’re not worrying about rentals every day and waiting in line.
 Plus, more time to eat, sleep, or pregame, right?!

-Forgot to bring some gear?
+Forgot to pack some items?

 Check out the REI in Denver!
 Interior was worth seeing, if you’re a fan of the store.
 Plus, grab whatever you forgot to pack.
 Colorado skiing was waaay chillier than Washington, so I’d recommend grabbing some hand warmers!